 - Travel history may indicate a cause for diarrhoea.
-Enterotoxigenic E. coli is the leading cause of travellers' diarrhoea.
+Enterotoxigenic E. coli is the leading cause of traveller's diarrhoea.

 - Animal exposure: for example, exposure to young dogs or cats is associated with Campylobacter spp.

 - Dehydration is the principal cause of morbidity and mortality.
 Loss of more than 10% body weight will lead to shock with falling blood pressure and tachycardia, coma and anuria.
-See also separate article Assessing Dehydration in Children.
+See also separate article Dehydration in Children.

 - There may be evidence of failure to thrive and malnutrition.

 - Abdominal pain: pain does not increase with palpation.
-Focal abdominal pain which is worse on palpation, rebound tenderness, or guarding need further assessment (usually urgent hospital admission for possible appendicitis).
+Focal abdominal pain which is worse on palpation, rebound tenderness, or guarding will need further assessment (usually urgent hospital admission for possible appendicitis).

 - Stool culture: including examination for ova, cysts and parasites.

-- Rotavirus antigen tests: false-negative rate is approximately 50%, and false-positive results occur, particularly in the presence of blood in the stools.
+- Rotavirus antigen tests: false negative rate is approximately 50% and false positive results occur, particularly in the presence of blood in the stools.
 Adenovirus (serotype 40 and 41) antigen can be detected by enzyme immunoassay.

 - White cell count is usually normal but may be raised in some bacterial infections.